symposium /sɪmˈpəʊzɪəm/ n.

 3.10-4.40pm: Session 4

-Jessica Aszodi 'Grafter — a practice of collaborative embodiment'
+Jessica Aszodi '(im)personal material: a case study in collaborative embodiment'

 Miya Masaoka 'The Vagina is the Third Ear'

 4.40pm: QUICK TEA

 5-5.40pm: Andrea Young presentation 'Toward a Less Self-Centred Voice'

 5.45-6.35pm: Roundtable 2 'Instigating the change'